• 0

 How long does lawn seed take to germinate?

-Lawn seed should germinate and show green shoots between 7 and 21 days.
-This depends on the weather, average temperature and the availability of moisture.
+Lawn seeds should germinate and show green shoots between 7 and 21 days.
+This depends on the weather, average temperature, and moisture availability.

-If after 21 days your seed hasn't germinated, then light sieving of compost over the top and a watering can help kick start it.
-This is because the compost retains the moisture longer, allowing the seeds to imbibe (take on) the water needed to sprout.
+If your seed hasn't germinated after 21 days, light sieving of compost over the top and a watering can help kick start it.
+The compost retains moisture longer, allowing the seeds to imbibe (take on) the water needed to sprout.

 How long does lawn seed take to germinate in the UK?

-In the UK, lawn seed germination usually takes around 10-14 days to see your seedlings sprout green shoots.
-Lawn seed germination will be surprisingly quick here in the UK compared to other parts of the world.
-This is because we have a perfect mix of sunlight and rainfall during the spring and summer.
-Creating the perfect conditions for speedy lawn seed germination.
+In the UK, lawn seed germination usually takes 10-14 days to see your seedlings sprout green shoots.
+However, compared to other parts of the world, lawn seed germination will be surprisingly quick here in the UK.
+This is because we have a perfect mix of sunlight and rainfall during the spring and summer, creating the perfect conditions for speedy lawn seed germination.

 lush lawns